course-dprep/team-assignment-team-3/README.md

 # Overturning Roe v.
 Wade and the impact on the Airbnb market

 ## Research Question
-How overturning Roe v.
-Wade differently affect Airbnb’s market (specifically price) between states that still allow abortion and states that did not in the U.S.?
+How does the overturning of Roe v.
+Wade affect Airbnb's market (precisely price) between the states that still allow abortion and those that do not within the United States?

 IV: time quarter (March-June VS June-September)
 DV: price

-Control variables: To be discussed
-Dataset scope: To be discussed

 ## Table of contents